Azure/azure-powershell/src/Spring/docs/Az.Spring.md

 Create a new Binding or update an exiting Binding.

 ### [New-AzSpringAppCustomDomain](New-AzSpringAppCustomDomain.md)
-Create or update custom domain of one lifecycle application.
+Create custom domain of one lifecycle application.

 ### [New-AzSpringAppDeployment](New-AzSpringAppDeployment.md)
 Create a new Deployment or update an exiting Deployment.